Configure automatic key-value field extraction

 $SPLUNK_HOME/etc/system/local/ or your own custom app directory in

 Automatic key-value field extraction is not explicit.
 You cannot configure it to find a specific field or set of fields.
 It looks for key-value patterns in events and extracts them as field/value pairs.
 You can configure it to extract fields from structured data formats like JSON, CSV, and from table-formatted events.
 Automatic key-value field extraction cannot be configured in Splunk Web, and cannot be used for index-time field extractions.

 Automatic key-value field extraction and the sequence of search operations

 Search-time operation order

-Automatic key-value field extraction is third in the sequence of search operations, before field aliases and after transform extractions.
+Automatic key-value field extraction is fourth in the sequence of search operations, before field aliases and after transform extractions.